-- implement research-based pedagogical practices known to foster inclusive learning environments and increase student success in STEM;
+- implement research-based pedagogical practices shown to foster sense of belonging and increase student success in science and mathematics;

-- create a culture of interdisciplinarity in all of our courses by fostering collaboration and instructional innovation among CSM faculty; and
+- create a culture of interdisciplinarity by fostering connections across disciplinary boundaries; and

-In addition to developing and implementing their innovation, FLC participants share their learnings, materials, and resources with other CSM faculty interested in implementing instructional innovations (a) via CSM’s intranet FLC Instructional Resources (e.g., sample materials, outline of course activities, webinars, good problems, annotated notes, reflection blog) and/or (b) through sharing sessions (e.g., brownbag lunches, seminars, departmental talks/presentations).
+FLC participants are expected to share their learnings, materials, and resources with other CSM faculty via CSM’s intranet (e.g., sample materials, outline of course activities, webinars, good problems, annotated notes, reflection blog) and through sharing sessions (e.g., brownbag lunches, seminars, departmental talks/presentations).

 Part-time or full-time (including limited term) CSM faculty who are under contract with Kennesaw State University during the academic year are encouraged to apply to participate in a CSM FLC.

 If you are interested in participating in an FLC, please speak with your Department Chair to discuss potential projects by October 1st.

 Questions about the CSM FLC should be directed to: